barnabyashford/2110743-notes-and-codes/notes/week3.md

 <img width="517" alt="Screenshot 2568-03-02 at 05 49 42" src="https://github.com/user-attachments/assets/7827854e-9372-4830-b7cb-eb5256c7bf27" />

+Starting node ($Outlook$) is called "root".
+Each branch of a node are defined by each possible value of the node's feature.
+The final node where answers are given is called "leaf".

+We can see that there can be mappings "path" from the root node to each leaf.
+Each path can represent a hypothesis as a conjunction of the nodes in the path, and if there are paths that gives out the same leaf, we can also say that the hypothesis is a disjunction of the paths.

 ## A Tree to predict C-Section risk

 Learned from medical records of 1000 women.
 Negative examples are C-sections.